Swamy-s-Tech-Skills-Academy/swamy-tech-skills-academy-main/knowledgebase/LeadArchitect/RoadMaptoLeadArchitect.md

 # Road Map to Lead Architect

-This roadmap provides a focused xx-days preparation plan to help aspiring Lead Architects build the technical expertise, leadership skills, and architectural insights needed for success in senior roles.
+This roadmap provides a focused **x** number of days preparation plan to help aspiring Lead Architects build the technical expertise, leadership skills, and architectural insights needed for success in senior roles.
 By following a structured, week-by-week approach and leveraging targeted resources, this guide equips you to confidently tackle the challenges of a Lead Architect position, from system design and cloud infrastructure to technical leadership and stakeholder communication.

 ## Week-by-Week Breakdown